wimpunk/customubcd/README.md

 I added this image to a pretty small virtual environment with only enough memory and the generated vmdk as disk.

+If you want to change anything in the image from outside a virtual machine you can mount it as a loop device on linux or use hdiutil on macosx:

+    hdiutil attach ubcd.img

 [1]: http://www.ultimatebootcd.com/
 [2]: http://www.ultimatebootcd.com/customize.html